List of colleges and universities in Massachusetts

-Extant institutions
+Current institutions

 Defunct institutions

 At least eighty-two colleges and universities have closed in Massachusetts, beginning with Worcester Medical Institute in 1859.
 Defunct institutes include multiple private institutions, and the public Hyannis State Teachers College.
 Many schools were also merged into modern public universities, which form the origins of the Boston, Dartmouth, and Lowell campuses of the University of Massachusetts system.
 Many of these were private institutions, which either merged with private institutions and ceased to grant degrees, or institutions like the Swedenborg School of Religion, which merged with the Pacific School of Religion upon its relocation to California.
 The Bible Normal School was founded in Massachusetts but moved to Connecticut before it was merged into the Hartford Seminary.
 However, this excludes institutions which operated as part of for-profit corporations incorporated in other states, such as Empire Beauty Schools and the University of Phoenix, as they were not operated as separate college campuses and operated more as corporate entities.